 President, Delaware Technical Community College

-After earning an associate degree in criminal justice from Delaware Tech in 1981 and a bachelor’s degree in behavioral science from Wilmington University in 1983, Brainard embarked upon a career in public service that began in the Delaware legislature, where he ultimately served as chief of staff for the House Minority Caucus for seven years.
-In 1991, he began attending law school part time while continuing to work full time.
+After earning an associate degree in criminal justice from Delaware Tech in 1981 and a bachelor’s degree in behavioral science from Wilmington University in 1983, Dr. Brainard embarked upon a career in public service that began in the Delaware legislature, where he ultimately served as chief of staff for the House Minority Caucus for seven years.
+In 1991, he began attending law school part-time while continuing to work full-time in state government.

 At the end of the governor’s term, he returned to Delaware Tech and served in a number of leadership positions until he was appointed president of the College in 2014.
-In a short time, he has implemented a number of initiatives, including creating a collegewide culture that embraces innovation; developing a statewide program for high school students to address the manufacturing skills gap in Delaware; and establishing a variety of support programs for veterans, earning the College its “Military Friendly School” designation for five years in a row.
+During his tenure, he has implemented a number of initiatives, including creating a collegewide culture that embraces innovation; developing statewide programs for high school students to expand pathways and dual enrollment; and establishing a variety of support programs for veterans.